Casualties of the Second Nagorno-Karabakh War

 The total number of reported civilian fatalities on both sides is at least 185, the whereabouts of 21 Armenian civilians remain unknown.
-Civilian areas, including major cities, have been hit, particularly Stepanakert, Martuni, Martakert, Shushi in the Republic of Artsakh and Ganja, Barda and Tartar in Azerbaijan, with many buildings and homes destroyed.
+Civilian areas, including major cities, have been hit, particularly Stepanakert (Khankendi), Martuni (Khojavend), Martakert (Aghdere), Shushi (Shusha) in the Republic of Artsakh and Ganja, Barda and Tartar in Azerbaijan, with many buildings and homes destroyed.

 Military casualties

 Armenian

 The Armenian side reported the deaths of 3,825 servicemen during the war, while 187 remained missing.
 The Armenian losses included 742 killed servicemen of the Artsakh Defence Army and 45 missing.

 By 30 September, the Azerbaijani authorities claimed more than 700 Armenian servicemen were killed or wounded.
-Armenian Col. Sergey Shakaryan and Col. Vahagn Asatryan died.
-On 2 November, Artur Sargsyan, NKR Deputee Minister of Defense was killed in combat.
+Armenian Colonel Sergey Shakaryan and Colonel Vahagn Asatryan also died.
+On 2 November, Artur Sargsyan, Artsakh Republic Deputee Minister of Defense, was killed in combat.

-Armenian sources also reported the deaths of several sportspeople in the military: Gor Sargsyan, a member of Armenian judo youth team, Albert Dadoyan, a European powerlifting champion, Tatul Harutyunyan, the champion of Armenia in powerlifting, Erik Saryan, player of FC Lokomotiv Yerevan, and Liparit Dashtoyan, a former player of FC Alashkert-2.
+Armenian sources also reported the deaths of several sportspeople in the military: Gor Sargsyan, a member of the Armenian Judo Federation youth team, Albert Dadoyan, a European powerlifting champion, Tatul Harutyunyan, the champion of Armenia in powerlifting, Erik Saryan, player of FC Lokomotiv Yerevan, and Liparit Dashtoyan, a former player of FC Alashkert-2.